German-BioImaging/omero-ontop-mappings/README.md

 cd PREFIX
 ./PREFIX-ontop-endpoint.sh
 ```
-The Ontop endpoint will the properties file that was automatically setup by the interactive deployment script.
+This will launch the ontop sparql query interface at http://localhost:8080, the endpoint is at http://localhost:8080/sparql (the Ontop endpoint will use the properties file that was automatically setup by the interactive deployment script).

 ### 4. (Optional) Use QLever as a high-performance SPARQL endpoint
 ```bash